rbabayan/parking_citations_analysis/README.md

 create_sqlite_db_enabled=1;
 ```

-If you want to re-train the model from the scratch, set the following configuration flat to True:
+If you want to re-train the model from the scratch, set the following configuration flat to True
-Please note that trainign the model may take hours.
+(Please note that trainign the model may take hours.) :
 ```
 #Should the model be trained?
 train_model_enabled=1;